KacperL98/New_Marvel_2/README.md

 :white_check_mark:Architecture Components (LiveData, ViewModel)

+#### :warning: API size images

+APi returns images of different sizes, so in the end I decided to manually set the height and width of the images on the first screen.
+I also checked the views on different emulators and it looked ok.
+I know this is not entirely correct.
+It didn't look good with match_parent and wrap_content. :hand:

 First of all, I focused on the quality of the code.
 I divided the code into smaller parts and tried to keep the clean code rules.